Shopping For A Police Car In China

 Police Car Score Card: YES.
 Many, but locally.

 Zhengzhou-Nissan Paladin.
 An absolute government favorite.
-Used by literally thousands of government departments throughout the country, and police operates it everywhere.
+Used by literally thousands of government departments throughout the country, and the police operate it everywhere.
 They have highway petrol versions, anti-riot, SWAT, and even paramilitary cars.
 It is probably the most used police car in China.

 Police Car Score Card: OH YES.